Una and the Lion

-The Una and the Lion was a British £5 gold coin depicting Queen Victoria.
+The Una and the Lion is a British £5 gold coin depicting Queen Victoria.
 It is recognized as one of the most beautiful British coins ever struck.
 It was designed by William Wyon in 1839, to commemorate the beginning of Queen Victoria's reign (in 1837).
 The coins were first produced in 1839 and were probably intended for collector sets rather than for circulation.
 The production ran to a few hundred coins including a number of variations such as different metals, different hairbands on the depiction of the queen, different edge types, and a variation in the reverse inscription.